 In Keeping the Tradition

 Keeping printmaking as a tradition has already begun.
-Art students today are being taught of the different techniques involved in printmaking and there most art galleries accept exhibits that feature artists who use printmaking.
+Today, art instructors teach art students the various techniques involved in printmaking, and most art galleries welcome exhibits featuring artists who utilize printmaking.
 There are groups and educational institutions that preserve print artworks.

 (Source)

-We may not notice it today, but printmaking has changed and improved the way we live today.
-In contemporary times we are still practicing the same ideology that’s in printmaking.
-A great example is through the computer that we are using today – they are an impression of a previous medium, the typewriter, which was also taken from a previous medium.
-These media have been influenced by the printmaking ideology of creating an impression from one surface to another.
-You can watch Phil Sanders’ Ten Minute Talk about printmaking in MoMA, where he talks about the beginning of printmaking in New York, to how it will stay after a hundred years from now.
+We may not notice it today, but printmaking has changed and improved how we live.
+In contemporary times, we still practice the same ideology in printmaking.
+A great example is the computer that we are using today.
+They are an impression of a previous medium, the typewriter, also taken from an earlier medium.
+The printmaking ideology of creating an impression from one surface to another has influenced these media.
+You can watch Phil Sanders’ Ten Minute Talk about Printmaking in MoMA, where he talks about the beginning of printmaking in New York and how it will stay a hundred years from now.

-If you found an inspiring printmaker or printmaking works that you’d want to get featured, just let us know and hit us up via Facebook or Twitter.
+If you come across an inspiring printmaker or printmaking work that you’d like us to feature, please let us know and reach out to us via Facebook.